towhee-io/towhee/README.md

 &nbsp;

-Towhee is a framework that is dedicated to making unstructured data processing pipelines simple and fast.
-Website: https://towhee.io/
+[Towhee](https://towhee.io) makes it easy to build neural data processing pipelines for AI applications.
+We provide several hundred models, algorithms, and transformations as standard pipeline building blocks.
+You can prototype your pipeline with our Pythonic API, and use Towhee to automatically optimize it for production-ready environments.

-:art:&emsp;**Various Modalities:** Support data processing on different modalities, such as image, video, text, audio, molecular structure specification.
+:art:&emsp;**Various Modalities:** We support data processing on different modalities, such as images, videos, text, audio, molecular structures, etc.

-:mortar_board:&emsp;**SOTA Models:** Cover five fields (CV, NLP, Multimodal, Audio, Medical), 15 tasks, 140+ model architectures, 700+ pretrained models.
-You can find hot and novel models here, including BERT, CLIP, ViT, SwinTransformer, MAE, data2vec, etc. [Explore models](https://towhee.io/tasks/operator)
+:mortar_board:&emsp;**SOTA Models:** We provide SOTA models across 5 fields (CV, NLP, Multimodal, Audio, Medical), 15 tasks, 140+ model architectures, 700+ pretrained models.
+These include BERT, CLIP, ViT, SwinTransformer, MAE, data2vec, etc.

-:package:&emsp;**Not only Models:** Towhee also provides traditional data processing methods that can be used together with neural network models, so that help you create pipelines close to practice.
-For example, video decoding, audio slicing, frame sampling, feature vector dimension reduction, model ensemble, database operations, etc.
+:package:&emsp;**Data Processing:** Towhee also provides traditional data processing methods that can be used together with neural network models to help you build practical data processing pipelines.
+Video decoding, audio slicing, frame sampling, feature vector dimension reduction, model ensemble, and database operations are a small sample of the different operators we provide.

-:snake:&emsp;**Pythonic API:**  A pythonic and method-chaining style API that for describing custom data processing pipelines.
-Schema is also supported, which makes processing unstructured data as easy as handling tabular data.
+:snake:&emsp;**Pythonic API:** Towhee includes a pythonic method-chaining API for describing custom data processing pipelines.
+We also support schemas, making processing unstructured data as easy as handling tabular data.

 ## What's New